Bar-driven dispersal of Galactic substructure: Test particle simulations

 \subsection{Criterion for substructure survival}

 While many structures are significantly blurred by the bar, Fig.~\ref{fig:E_Lz_sim} shows that those at sufficiently high energy are almost unaffected, particularly on retrograde orbits.
 This is consistent with the predictions of the diffusion model (see Fig.~\ref{fig:diffusion_model}).
 We now estimate the location of the boundary in $(L_z,E)$ space which separates structures that are significantly affected by the bar from those that are not.
 We quantify the effect of the bar on a structure by the ratio $\sigma_{L_z,\mathrm{bar}}/\sigma_{L_z,\mathrm{axi}}$, where $\sigma_{L_z,\mathrm{axi}}$ and $\sigma_{L_z,\mathrm{bar}}$ are the standard deviations of $L_z$ of all particles belonging to the structure.
 This ratio is therefore the factor by which the angular momentum dispersion increases due to the bar.
+We note that this ratio will increase with the age of the stream for a given progenitor, so it should only be viewed as an order-of-magnitude prediction of disruption.

 We show different projections of phase space colour-coded by this ratio in Fig.~\ref{fig:Lz_dispersion_sim} for the steady (top) and slowing (bottom) bars.
 Each Voronoi cell corresponds to the initial position of a single progenitor.
 The colour scale runs from no change (white) to an increase by a factor of 100 (dark blue).
 From left to right, the three projections are $(L_z,E)$, $(L_z,L_\perp)$, and $(L_\perp,E)$.
 As expected from the diffusion model and Fig.~\ref{fig:E_Lz_sim}, the dispersion decreases towards higher energies, and prograde orbits are affected more than retrograde orbits.
 The middle and right-hand panels demonstrate the importance of also taking $L_\perp$ into account.
 At constant $L_z$ and $E$, the dispersion decreases towards larger $L_\perp$.
 This is unsurprising; a radial orbit with $L_z=L_\perp=0$ will likely be more affected than a circular polar orbit with $L_z=0$ but large $L_\perp$.
 To define a critical boundary for disruption by the bar we therefore fit a function $E_\mathrm{crit}(L_z,L_\perp)$ to the simulation data.
 We choose the simple form of a paraboloid with a peak at $L_\perp=0$ and $L_z>0$,